Fletcher Henderson: Benny Goodman

 In 1935, Goodman's Orchestra was selected as a house band for the NBC radio program Let's Dance.
-Since Goodman needed new charts every week for the show, his friend John Hammond suggested that he purchase some from Henderson.
-Many of Goodman's hits from the swing era were played by Henderson, and his own band in the late 1920s and early 1930s, usually as head arrangements, which he transcribed from his own records and then sold to Goodman.
-However, his brother Horace Henderson recounted (in Ross Firestone's biography of Goodman, Swing, Swing, Swing) that the clarinetist made heavy demands on Henderson for fresh charts, while his band was engaged for the Let's Dance show in 1934–1935, and that he himself helped his brother complete some of them.
+Since Goodman needed new charts every week for the show, his brother-in-law John Hammond suggested that he purchase some from Henderson.
+Many of Goodman's hits from the swing era were played by Henderson and his own band in the late 1920s and early 1930s, usually as head arrangements, which he transcribed from his own records and then sold to Goodman.
+However, his brother Horace Henderson recounted that the clarinetist made heavy demands on Henderson for fresh charts when his band was engaged for the Let's Dance show in 1934–1935, and that he himself helped his brother complete some of them.
 The singer Helen Ward also stated that Henderson was delighted to hear the Goodman Orchestra realize his creations with such impeccable musicianship.

 In 1939, Henderson disbanded his band and joined Goodman's, first as pianist and arranger and then working full-time as staff arranger.
 Henderson re-formed bands of his own several times in the 1940s and toured with Ethel Waters again in 1948 and 1949.

-He suffered a stroke in 1950, resulting in partial paralysis that ended his career as a pianist.
+Henderson suffered a stroke in 1950, resulting in partial paralysis that ended his career as a pianist.
 He died in New York City in 1952, 11 days after his 55th birthday.

 Contributions

 Henderson, along with Don Redman, established the formula for swing music.
-The two broke the band into sections (sax section, trumpet section, etc).
+The two broke the band into sections (sax section, trumpet section, etc.).
 These sections worked together to create a unique sound.
 Sometimes, the sections would play in call-and-response style, and at other times one section would play supporting riffs behind the other.

-Henderson was also responsible for bringing Louis Armstrong from Chicago to New York in October 1924, thus flipping the focal point of jazz in the history of the United States (although Armstrong left the band in November 1925 and returned to Chicago).
+Henderson was also responsible for bringing Louis Armstrong from Chicago to New York City in October 1924, thus flipping the focal point of jazz in the history of the United States (although Armstrong left the band in November 1925 and returned to Chicago).
 He also played a key role in bringing improvisatory jazz styles from New Orleans and other areas of the country to New York, where they merged with a dance-band tradition that relied heavily on arrangements written out in musical notation.